mikecalvo/mikecalvo.github.io/msse/assignments/4/index.md

 # Requirements
 The following screens/features must be implemented within a single page application using AngularJS:

+- R0.
+Allow for the logged in user to post a new message.
 - R1.
 Use a alert control from the Angular UI library to display an info message saying 'Message Posted!'.
 - R2.
 Use Angular validation to validate a message prior to posting it to the server via the REST API (client side validation).
 - R3.
 Write a Jasmine test to validate the Angular controller for the feed page.
 Use the $httpBackend functionality to mock calls to the server.